 Overthinking

 New information comes to us from the outside world, not from rehashing or thinking about what we already know or think we know.
-We struggle with choices or decisions because we often need more information, and thinking more does not give us new information.
-Our mind is sometimes described as the total flow of information available to us at any time; thoughts are usually just an editorial narrative, one piece of this total flow of information.
+We struggle with choices and decisions because we often need more information, and thinking more does not give us new information.
+Our mind is sometimes described as the total flow of information available to us at any time; thoughts are usually just an editorial narrative, one piece of that flow.
+Getting in touch with our senses, breathing, being present, or focusing on the outside world can lower internal chatter.
+If you practice focusing outside yourself, it gives you peace of mind, and later you can recall this feeling to slow your thoughts.

 Listening to or observing others, or tuning in to our bodies, allows us to discover solutions we might not see otherwise.
 Answers are often found in stillness, letting our thoughts settle, and tuning in or noticing what is happening around us.
 Solutions usually come from your heart or someone or something you notice in the world around you.